moueza/Z-Anatomy/README.md

 #https://stackoverflow.com/questions/16539687/github-readme-reference-issue
 - It is not a fork because, tried but, incompatible with lfs to provide big lfs .blend files see [#5](/../../issues/5)

-- Contributors, please, conform to https://www.conventionalcommits.org/en/v1.0.0/ for better automatization
+- Contributors, please, conform to https://www.conventionalcommits.org/en/v1.0.0/ for better automatic contribution
+-